XPRNetwork/xpr.start/README.md

 - If non BP node: use the same config, just comment out rows with producer-name and signature-provider

 - Edit config.ini:
-  - server address: p2p-server-address = ENTER_YOUR_NODE_EXTERNAL_IP_ADDRESS:9876
+  - server address: `p2p-server-address = EXTERNAL_IP_ADDRESS:9876`

-  - if BP: your producer name: producer-name = YOUR_BP_NAME
+  - if BP: your producer name: `producer-name = YOUR_BP_NAME`
-  - if BP: add producer keypair for signing blocks (this pub key should be used in regproducer action - generate separate signing key):
+  - if BP: add producer keypair for signing blocks (this pub key should be used in regproducer action - generate separate signing key): `signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE`
-  signature-provider = YOUR_PUB_KEY_HERE=KEY:YOUR_PRIV_KEY_HERE
   - replace p2p-peer-address list with fresh generated on monitor site: https://monitor.protonchain.com/#p2p
-  - Check chain-state-db-size-mb value in config, it should be not bigger than you have RAM:
+  - Check chain-state-db-size-mb value in config, it should be not bigger than you have RAM: `chain-state-db-size-mb = 16384`
-    chain-state-db-size-mb = 16384

 - Open TCP Ports (8888, 9876) on your firewall/router

 - Start wallet, run
 ```
-cd /opt/XPRMainNet
+cd /opt/XPRMainNet && ./Wallet/start_wallet.sh
-./Wallet/start_wallet.sh
 ```

 **First run should be with --delete-all-blocks and --genesis-json**
 ```
-cd /opt/XPRMainNet/xprNode
-./start.sh --delete-all-blocks --genesis-json genesis.json
+cd /opt/XPRMainNet/xprNode && ./start.sh --delete-all-blocks --genesis-json genesis.json
 ```
 Check logs stderr.txt if node is running ok.
 ```
 tail -f stderr.txt
 ```

 - Create your wallet file
 ```
-./cleos.sh wallet create --to-file pass.tx
+cleos wallet create --to-file pass.tx
 ```
 Your password will be in pass.txt it will be used when unlock wallet

 - Unlock your wallet
 ```
-./cleos.sh wallet unlock
+cleos wallet unlock
 ```
 enter the wallet password.

 - Import your key
 ```
-./cleos.sh wallet import
+cleos wallet import
 ```
 Enter your private key

 - Check if you can access your node using following URL: http://you_server:8888/v1/chain/get_info (<a href="https://proton.cryptolions.io/v1/chain/get_info" target="_blank">Example</a>)